Spiced Life Conversation

 A child grieving over the death of her mother.

-A boy realizing that he is gay and anticipating the reaction of his parents or friends.
+A boy realizes that he is gay and anticipates the reaction of his parents or friends.

-A teenager feeling that her heart is actually broken.
+A teenager feels that her heart is broken.

 A man being left by his fiancee for someone "more successful"